matthieu-beteille/redux-data-fx/README.md

 ### Testing

-You can keep testing your reducers the same way you were doing before, except that now you can also make sure that they return the right effects descriptions (if needed).
-Since these descriptions are just data, it's really easy to verify that they are what you expect them to be.
+You can keep testing your reducers the same way but when they return some effect descriptions you have now the ability to make sure these are right too.

+As described before, the function ```fx(newState, effects)``` only creates an object with two fields:
+- state: the new state of your app
+- effects: your effects

+Those are only data, so it's quite easy for you to test both of them when you test your reducers.

-Then you can test your effect handlers independantly, to make sure they run the  side effects as expected given the right inputs.
+Then you can test your effect handlers separately, to verify they run the side effects as expected given the right inputs.

 #### TODO: Default FX